Solar Panels in Ireland: Prices, Grants, & Reviews

-PV (photovoltaic solar panels), convert light into electricity by using material which exhibits the photovoltaic effect.
-PV solar panels produce electricity, although this electricity can also be diverted to heat hot water cylinders.
+PV (photovoltaic solar panels), convert light into electricity by using material that exhibits the photovoltaic effect.
+PV solar panels produce electricity via solar cells, although this electricity can also be diverted to heat hot water cylinders.

-What is the photovoltaic effect?The photovoltaic effect is a well-studied phenomenon in physics and chemistry where electric current is created by exposing certain materials to light.
-Basically when enough light is absorbed by the material, it then becomes “excited” and electrons move around inside the material, releasing energy.
+What is the photovoltaic effect?The photovoltaic effect is a well-studied phenomenon in physics and chemistry where electric current is created by exposing solar cells to light.
+When enough light is absorbed by the cells, they become “excited” and electrons move around inside the material, releasing energy.

 - Maintenance of solar panels is minimal, just ensure they are kept free of debris and that nearby or overhanging trees are trimmed back to keep them from shading the panels.